 This means that on the final advance when the Defender actually counterattacks, the Defender:

 - Pretends to retreat when the Attacker steps (and thus starts moving out of range when the Attacker is able to launch)

 - Hits when the Attacker finishes their advance (when the Attacker can’t launch).

-Attacks-on-preparation move the Defender closer than the Attacker’s hit zone
+Attacks-on-preparation move the Defender past the Attacker

 Once the Defender hits, they have to avoid the Attacker’s blade for the cut-off time: currently 180ms.
 This may not seem like a long time but it is enough time for a typical Attacker to:

 - Sense that they’ve been hit

 - Abort whatever action they were doing before

 The Defender must avoid this attack.
 The better the setup, the easier this becomes, because the Attacker will take longer to recognise they’ve been hit.